She's a combination of wild adventure and the scent of blooming honeysuckle at sunset.

 The third chakra – the Heart or the Anahata chakra.

 Ruby gives you the vitality to pursue your passion.
 A potent stone for big dreams, ruby can amplify whatever feelings occupy your heart, both the good and bad.
-That being said, always use it with caution when your heart is feeling untamed.
+That being said, always use it with caution when your heart feels untamed.

-July babes.
-Your spouse of 15 years.
-The love of your life who also happens to be your best friend (lucky duckling!).
-Your sister when she’s PMS-ing.
+The love of your life who also happens to be your best friend (lucky duckling!)